marzocchi/iterm-notify/README.md

 iTerm-notify [![Build Status](https://github.com/marzocchi/iterm-notify/workflows/All%20tests/badge.svg?branch=master)](https://github.com/marzocchi/iterm-notify/actions)
 ---

-Desktop notifications for local and remote long-running commands in iTerm2 and Zsh, Fish or Bash.
+Desktop notifications for local and remote long-running commands in iTerm2 and Zsh or Bash.

 Usage
 ---

 iTerm-notify hooks into your shell and iTerm to send you Desktop notifications when those commands you started and forgot about in some tab finally finish.
-To use it, follow the instructions below to run the `notify.py` script with iTerm and load `init.sh` (or `init.fish`) in your shell's initialization file.
+To use it, follow the instructions below to run the `notify.py` script with iTerm and load `init.sh` in your shell's initialization file.

 Once iTerm-notify is hooked up, you can also use `iterm-notify send TITLE MESSAGE` to immediately send notifications from the shell.